-^{1.} Special paper on lieu of Punjabi(Compulsory)
+1. Special paper on lieu of Punjabi(Compulsory)

-^{2.} Special paper in lieu of Punjabi(Compulsory) for those students who are not domicile of Punjab Credits/Grade points or grades of these courses will not be included in SGPA/CGPA of the Semester/ Programme
+2. Special paper in lieu of Punjabi(Compulsory) for those students who are not domicile of Punjab

 Scheme and Curriculum of Examinations of Three-Year Degree Programme Bachelor of Vocation (Artificial Intelligence and Data Science) Semester II Session 2023-2024